Why Catholics United for Life?By Theo Stearns

 Our community life is based on the desire to live a life faithful to Christ and the teachings of His Church.
 We have a chapel where we are able to center our lives around the Blessed Sacrament.
 As well as being lay Dominicans, we also have the privilege of having a directory specifically approved of by the Dominican Order for the families of St. Martin’s.

-Mary Frances Musk is St. Martin de Porres Community’s Prioress.
-She is married to Dennis Musk.
-She has nine children and twelve grandchildren.
+Dennis Musk is St. Martin de Porres Community’s Prior.
+He is married to Mary Frances Musk.
+They have nine children and twelve grandchildren.

 We believe that strengthening the family is the heart of strengthening society.